Optimizing data fetching in Next.js

 for more control

-to handle less work and puts the data fetching or computations closer to the output rendered from each component (keep in mind that you can reuse fetch responses).
+then becomes static-like with the "route personalized" content and puts the data fetching inside of the UI that is presenting that information (keep in mind that you can reuse fetch responses).
 You can then wrap your RSC in a <Suspense>

 boundary which will allow the component to show its "loading state" without blocking the Page